simpleiot/simpleiot/README.md

 ## Pull Requests Welcome

-We'd really like this to be a community project.
+This is a community project.
 See [development](docs/DEVELOPMENT.md) for more thoughts on architecture, tooling, etc.

 For support or to discuss this project, please visit the [Simple IoT community forum](https://community.tmpdir.org/c/simple-iot/5)